Lemon and Raspberry are a match made in heaven in this moist and flavorful homemade Lemon Raspberry Swirl Pound Cake recipe!

 We gave it a little swirl here and there by lightly dragging the spatula through.

-You can see just a trace of swirl in the final shot before baking.
+You can see just a trace of raspberry swirl in the final shot before baking.
 We started and ended with the lemon batter so that the swirl would for the most part be contained within the center of the slice.

 We filled the center of the bundt cake with raspberries and dusted the cake with powdered sugar as a final touch!

 Pound cakes are not only very simple to put together, but they are SO easy to wrap and pop in the freezer!
-Perfect for those days when guests pop by on short notice, or when you just need a little something for your sweet tooth!
+Perfect for those days when guests drop by on short notice, or when you just need a little something for your sweet tooth!

 - 1 cup (226g) (2 sticks) unsalted butter, softened ( do not soften in microwave)